-It is not just Employment Tribunal matters that Roz has appeared in.
-She has also been instructed in hearings in the Court of Appeal and before the EAT, including an appeal against an order of the Registrar and Rule 3(10) hearings, as well as being led in full hearings (such as Lofty v Hamis and Bamieh v EULEX & Ors).
-She has undertaken various High Court work including representing a Claimant in a claim for breach of contract pleaded at over £200,000 and acting as junior to Ben Cooper QC in the Police Overtime Claims Litigation.
-Roz has also represented the Defendant in an application hearing before the High Court in a claim arising out of employment, where there were also associated Employment Tribunal proceedings and assisted in some of the blacklisting High Court litigation, including drafting Claimant specific particulars of claim and collating losses information.
+It is not just Employment Tribunals matters that Roz has appeared in.
+She has also been instructed in hearings in the Court of Appeal and before the EAT, including an appeal against an order of the Registrar and Rule 3(10) hearings, as well as being led in full hearings (such as Carillion v Benson & Ors, Lofty v Hamis and Bamieh v EULEX & Ors).
+She has undertaken various High Court work including solely representing a Claimant in a claim for breach of contract pleaded at over £200,000 and acting as junior to Ben Cooper KC in the Police Overtime Claims Litigation (including conducting 3 ½ days of the trial as sole Counsel when Ben was suddenly unable to attend).
+Roz has also represented the Defendant in an application hearing before the High Court in a claim arising out of employment, where there were also associated employment tribunal proceedings and assisted in some of the Blacklisting High Court litigation, including drafting Claimant Specific Particulars of Claim and collating losses information.

 Roz represents both Claimants and Respondents.
 She has significant experience representing both Claimants who are assisted by a Union and those who are pursuing the claim on a private basis.
 She is very familiar with representing small businesses and large organisations alike and understands the different considerations arising from representing private companies and public bodies, including NHS Trusts.

 It is not only advocacy work that Roz undertakes and she regularly completes written work in employment matters.
 She has considerable experience of: